Selecting Rates from a Library#

 to restrict linking_nuclei

-to only include forward rates from the Reaclib library, as pynucastro does not yet implement partition functions for reverse rates.
+to only include forward rates from the Reaclib library.

 cno_library = mylibrary.linking_nuclei(all_nuclei, with_reverse=False)